 Long Term Care Planning

 Long-term care insurance provides custodial care in various forms, including home health care, nursing home care, adult day care, home modifications for medical necessities, hospice care, and consultation for selecting appropriate providers.
 Many people assume that Medicare or a Medicare supplement policy pays for such expenses.
-However, benefits under Medicare are very limited and only provide skilled medical care.
+However, Medicare only provides limited skilled nursing care.

 The basic features of the long-term care policy include the following: